noFrontendSolutions/build-react-app-ssr/README.md

 ---

-is a minimalistic, webpack-made, fullstack **React Development Environment**, which provides the must-have key features every modern-day web application should have.
+is a minimalistic, webpack-made, fullstack **React Development Environment**, which can be use instead of **Create React App** or **Vite**.
 It is easy to configure and extend, with a minimum of webpack knowledge required.

 ## Features: